vyasanbmathew2008/Team-6/healthcare-disease-prediction/Description/Week_1/03_Categorical_Numerical_Analysis.md

 * The target variable should be checked for class imbalance.
 * Feature-target relationships should be evaluated without assuming that a relationship implies causation.

-No final preprocessing decision is made solely from this notebook.

 ---